marcioggs/ng-i18n-merge-files/README.md

 Simplify the maintenance of the translation messages of an Angular application by splitting them into multiple files.
-Currently, JSON and XLIFF 1.2 formats are supported.
+Currently, JSON, XLIFF 1.2 and XLIFF 2.0 formats are supported.

 ## Without this tool